Pdf Fill Form Fields

 The Java Action to fill in the fields is JA_UpdateFields.

 There is also the Java Action JA_GetFields to retrieve the name of all the fields as well as the current values.
-The name is needed when you want to fill in (update) a field.
+The field name is needed when you want to implement filling in (updating) a field in the Mendix microflow.

 Domain Model